From 1 February 2018, a licence holder will not be able to sit their CBTA 6F assessment until they have held their 6R licence for at least 9 months.

 CBTA uses the knowledge and experience of industry based assessors who have been approved by the Transport Agency to train and assess motorcyclists riding skills.

-Once you have your learner or restricted licence, you can sit your assessment ride for CBTA 6R or 6F as soon as you feel you’re ready to.
+Once you have your learner licence, you can sit your assessment ride for CBTA 6R as soon as you feel you’re ready to.

 When you’re ready to sit your assessment, contact one of the assessors listed below to book in for your assessment appointment.